lis-kp/alice/README.md

 ```>pip install mecab-python3```

 We also need to download the unidic dictionary for Mecab.
-Please copy the folder /data/lis/unidic-mecab-2.1.2_bin and place it inside the mt-dnn-alice folder.
+Please copy the folder /data/lis/unidic-mecab-2.1.2_bin and place it inside the alice/mt-dnn-alice folder.

 For this dataset, we perform 5-fold cross-validation, so we need to pre-process all the 5 data folders.